Clean Makeup That Actually Works (For Sensitive Skin)

 Hi friends!

 Clean makeup isn’t a trend for me.
 It’s just how I do my face now.
+After years of products chasing performance and pretending irritation was “normal,” I landed on a simple rule:

-After years of trying products at every price point, chasing performance, and pretending irritation was “normal,” I landed on a simple rule: if it doesn’t wear well, look like skin, and behave on a sensitive face, it’s out.
 I don’t care how viral it is.
 I don’t care how pretty the packaging is.
 I don’t care how loudly it’s marketed.
+Everything here earned its place.

 Why Non-Toxic Makeup Actually Matters